 Today’s generation of children are exercising less and eating more

 Today's generation of children are exercising less and eating more.
-Combined, these factors are contributing to the rising levels of childhood obesity seen in most developed countries around the world.
+Combined, site these factors are contributing to the rising levels of childhood obesity seen in most developed countries around the world.
 Worryingly, there are currently 1.5 million children in England who are overweight or obese, leaving them at increased risk of developing a multitude of health problems such as heart disease and type 2 diabetes.

 children Playing Football